 Most boxing movies originate in the USA.
-When a movie about a boxer’s big fight won the prestigious Un Certain Regard award at the Cannes Film Festival last year, our thoughts wander back to Raging Bull, Rocky or to some story where an American boxer suffers a life- changing set-back, renounces women, food and booze, and stages a triumphant come back.
+When a movie about a boxer’s big fight wins the prestigious Un Certain Regard award at the Cannes Film Festival (2006), our thoughts wander back to Raging Bull, Rocky or to some story where an American boxer suffers a life- changing set-back, renounces women, food and booze, and stages a triumphant come back.
 While that is the format of most boxing films, first time feature co-writer/director Juho Kuosmanen has a surprise in store with The Happiest Day in the Life of Olli Mäki, a boxing biopic that he tells with a touch of the famous Finnish deadpan.

 The film is, in a way, a love triangle.
 On the one hand, there is Olli Mäki’s (look-alike actor Jarkko Lahti) love of boxing and his friendship with his hard-working manager Elis Ask (Eero Milonoff).
 Elis, with financial problems of his own and four kids to feed, has been busy persuading sceptical financiers to back Olli.
-He has also just negotiated a once-in-a-lifetime chance for the amateur-turned-pro boxer to add a World Boxing Association featherweight championship title to his modest CV.
+He has also just negotiated a once-in-a-lifetime opportunity for the amateur-turned-pro boxer to add a World Boxing Association featherweight championship title to his modest CV.

 Elis has performed miracles in staging a 15-round home match in Helsinki against American boxer Davey Moore (John Bosco Jr).
 This would be one of the biggest boxing events in Finnish history and the pressure is on Olli to carry the hopes of the nation.
 The pressure is also on his diet.
 Olli’s fondness for buttered bread with lunch worries Elias as Olli has only a few days to slim down from 60 to 57 kilograms.